-For those of you who enjoy entertaining house guests and family on the Outer Banks during the holiday season and53013029 into the New Year, here’s a program note.
+For those of you who enjoy entertaining house guests and family on the Outer Banks during the holiday season and into the New Year, here’s a program note.
 There is much to be done to amuse and enthrall our guests during these winter months.
 The days can be sunny and mild or you can huddle in with a pot of chili and listen to the winds howl, but everything is better at the beach.

 So when we found ourselves enjoying the company of some inland birdwatchers for a few days at New Year’s, we were pleased to offer them a bird watching excursion to Pea Island National Wildlife Refuge.
 Only a 40-minute drive from Buxton, Pea Island is our near neighbor, just off Highway 12 at the north end of Hatteras Island.
 The Refuge, established in 1938, is administered by the Alligator River National Wildlife Refuge and has only one employee that reports for duty at the Pea Island Refuge once a week.
 That means that to serve the Refuge’s 2.7 million visitors annually the majority of staffing and outreach needs – about 25,000 hours each year – is met by volunteers!